reetp14/reetp14/README.md

-# Hi there, I'm Reet Pratayay! 👋
+# Hi there, I'm Reet! 👋

 ## About Me
 I'm a Senior Software Engineer, passionate about building impactful solutions and solving complex problems.
 I have an insatiable curiosity and love thinking outside the box.
 My interest in technology drives me to constantly explore new tools, languages, and frameworks to improve my skills.